jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-30/chapter-18.md

 It would have been absolutely unjust to = grant a composition to the relations of a robber killed in the fact, or to = the relations of a woman who had be repudiated for the crime of adultery.
 T= he law* of the Bavar= ians allowed no composition in the like case, but punished the relations wh= o sought revenge.

 It is no rare thing to meet with composi= tions for involuntary actions in the codes of the laws of the Barbarians.

-T= he law of the Lombards is generally very prudent; it=E2=80=A0 ordained, that in those cases the= composition should be according to the person=E2=80=99s generosity; Edition: current; Page: [399] and = that the relations should no longer be permitted to pursue their revenge.
+The law of the Lombards is generally very prudent; it=E2=80=A0 ordained, that in those cases the= composition should be according to the person=E2=80=99s generosity; and that the relations should no longer be permitted to pursue their revenge.

-Clotharius the second made a very wise d= ecree: he forbade=E2=80= =A0 the person robbed to receive any clandestine composition, and witho= ut an order from the judge.
-We shall presently see the motive of this law.<= /p>
+Clotharius the second made a very wise d= ecree: he forbade=E2=80= =A0 the person robbed to receive any clandestine composition, and without an order from the judge.
+We shall presently see the motive of this law.